mikeyCos/theOdinProject/javaScript/projects/tic-tac-toe/README.md

 ---
 Live preview (https://mikeycos.github.io/theOdinProject/javaScript/projects/tic-tac-toe/)
 ---
+### Ideas
+1. Implement minimax algorithm.
+2.
+---
 ### Questions
 1. Is it bad practice to cacheDom element before it exists while other elements do exist and then re-cacheDom?
 2. Will rebinding events, on static elements, without removing them cause memory issues?
-3.
+3. How do you translate the minimax algorithm into JavaScript?
+4. Is it bad practice to have each object have their own `cacheDom`/`init`/`render` functions?
 ---
 ### Changelog
+12 JUL 2023: Implemented a `scoreboardController` object that renders the scoreboard when a player wins and resets the scoreboard when the 'game mode' changes, renamed and added multiple classes to HTML elements, applied CSS grid to the container with class `container-button mode` and it's children, reverted to computer player making pseudo random moves, and span elements now get their text content updated.
+11 JUL 2023: Reevaluating `minimax` functionality, asked "how do we know what tree depth we are on based on the current gameboard.
+For Example, what if we only started the game?
+Are at depth 0?
+Now, if player X marks the board first, are we at depth 1?" and "Is the node argument in minimax(node, depth, maximizingPlayer) referring to the current gameboard?", and `makeMove` returns one move made by active player.
-10 JUL 2023: `setGameState` renamed to `getGameState` and returns a value, `checkGameStatus` renamed to `setGameSTatus`, `getPossibleMoves` gets all possible moves from the current game state and returns the the moves in an array, and `minimx` seems to run after the first conditional statement runs and returns the board.
+10 JUL 2023: `setGameState` renamed to `getGameState` and returns a value, `checkGameStatus` renamed to `setGameSTatus`, `getPossibleMoves` gets all possible moves from the current game state and returns the the moves in an array, and `minimax` seems to run after the first conditional statement runs and returns the board.
 6 JUL 2023: Inserted span elements inside button elements and the span's textContent is updated, moved `computer()` onto it's own computer object, researched minimax algorithm, added property `gameState` to object `gameController`, and `checkGameStatus` refactored into to `checkGameStatus` and `setGameState` functions.
 5 JUL 2023: Inputs changes the player's name corresponding to the input's ID and it's value, `players.computer()` randomly selects an empty board element and activates `gameboard.markBoard()`, and issue discovered with winner message if the game is a draw.
 4 JUL 2023: `gameboard.init()` will always initialized the 3x3 two dimensional array, selecting option `Player Vs. Player` will render inputs for player one/two's names, selecting option `Player Vs. Computer` will remove the container with the name inputs, and `setAttributes()` sets attributes for label and inputs.